cga-harvard/maps.github.io/README.md

 # maps
-Repository for redirects for maps.cga.harvard.edu [https://docs.github.com/en/pages/quickstart](https://docs.github.com/en/pages/quickstart)
+##Repository for redirects for maps.cga.harvard.edu
+General directions can be found here:
+[https://docs.github.com/en/pages/quickstart](https://docs.github.com/en/pages/quickstart)

+This is specific to this repository:
 1. Create a repository named maps.github.io  The repository name must end in github.io

-2. Create a file called `CNAME` with the contents
+1. Create a file called `CNAME` with the contents
 ```
 maps.cga.harvard.edu
 ```

-2. Set your DNS CNAME in the HUIT DNS for `maps.cga.harvard.edu` to point to `cga-harvard.github.io.`  This has to be done before step 3.
+1. Set your DNS CNAME in the HUIT DNS for `maps.cga.harvard.edu` to point to `cga-harvard.github.io.`  This has to be done before step 3.

-3. Go to your repo’s `Settings > Pages`.
+1. Go to your repo’s `Settings > Pages`.
 Under “Custom domain”, enter `maps.cga.harvard.edu` and save.

-4. Enable `Enforce HTTPS` once the custom domain is recognized.
+1. Enable `Enforce HTTPS` once the custom domain is recognized.

-5. Create a directory called `tgaz`
+1. Create a directory called `tgaz`

-6. Place this file in the directory:
+1. Place this file in the directory:
 ```
 <!DOCTYPE html>
 <html>